sugarlabs/musicblocks-v4/README.md

 ## Tech Stack

-Music Blocks (v4) is a client-side web application written in _TypeScript_. _React_ is used to render UI components, however, the project is set up to independently use any _JavaScript_ UI library/framework or the _JS DOM API_ directly.
+Music Blocks (v4) is a client-side web application written in _TypeScript_. _"React_ is used to render UI components; however, the project is set up to independently use any _JavaScript_ UI library/framework or the _JS DOM API_ directly".
 It is bundled using _Vite_.

 - Application
   - TypeScript 4